 So there I was—having built a $100 million dollar business almost with my bare hands (that is a vast exaggeration, since my team spanning four countries did a lot of the work) but that was how it felt—suddenly on the street.
 My whole world view was suddenly upside down.
 I was no one.
 Unemployed.
 Frightened.

-In short, I made that mistake most of us probably make in our lives, i.e., to identify so thoroughly with a job that you start to think it defines who you are.
+In short, I had made that mistake most of us probably make in our lives, i.e., to identify so thoroughly with a job that you start to think it defines who you are.

 So let me repeat: your job is not your life.